 For extended absences and for absences due to non-medical reasons, make sure to contact your College Registrar's Office.
 They can help you decide between a request for an extension or other types of academic consideration.
 If you suspect or know that you have a disability that is affecting your studies, learn about the services and supports available through Accessibility Services.
 A disability can be physical disability, sensory disability, a learning disability, mental health disorder or a short-term disability like an injury.
 If you are not sure whether you have a disability, you can confidentially contact Accessibility Services with your questions.

-- Use of Generative AI in CHM1003.
+- Use of Generative AI in CHM1060.
 Students may not use artificial intelligence tools for taking tests or completing course assignments.
 However, these tools may be useful when gathering information from across sources and assimilating it for understanding.
-Representing as one's own an idea, or expression of an idea, that was AI-generated may be considered an academic offense in this course. - Communication with instructor: emails regarding course content or logistics are welcome.
+Representing as one's own an idea, or expression of an idea, that was AI-generated may be considered an academic offense in this course. - Communication with instructors: emails regarding course content or logistics are welcome.
 Please use your UofT email address, and do not send messages via Quercus.
-I will respond to emails within 24 hrs. on weekdays whenever possible.

-- Privacy and appropriate use of course materials: please see the syllabus "Copyright" section. - Policy for late assignment submissions: 10% will be deducted daily for course work submitted after the posted due date.
+We will respond to emails within 24 hrs. on weekdays whenever possible.
+Please only email ONE person on the CHM1060 instructional team, depending on the nature of your concern. - Privacy and appropriate use of course materials: please see the syllabus "Copyright" section. - Policy for late assignment submissions: 10% will be deducted daily for course work submitted after the posted due date.
 Assignments that are more than 10 days overdue will not be accepted.
 Due to the timing of the in-class presentations, rescheduling will not be possible.
-Students who miss the in-class presentation for a valid reason will give a 10-minute presentation to the instructor immediately prior to their oral examination. - Policy for reweighting due to missed pieces of academic work.
-For students missing the term test for a valid reason, the weighting of the final exam will be increased to 60%. - Assignment submission methods: the computational report is to be submitted electronically (PDF only) via Quercus. - Process for requesting re-grading of course work: only term tests written in pen will be eligible for re-grading.
+Students who miss the in-class presentation for a valid reason will give a makeup presentation to the instructor. - Assignment submission methods: the computational report is to be submitted electronically (PDF only) via Quercus. - Process for requesting re-grading of course work: only term tests written in pen will be eligible for re-grading.